rle-thie/born2beroot/README.md

 	usercheck = 1 /#/ check si le user est dans le password enforce_for_root /#/ impose le pwquality au root /etc/init.d/crond stop

+	SELinux rule sets are incredibly complex but with this complexity you have more control over how processes are isolated.
+Generating these policies 		can be automated.
+A strike against this security system is that its very difficult to independently verify.

+	AppArmor (and SMACK) is very straight forward.
+The profiles can be hand written by humans, or generated using aa-logprof.
+AppArmor uses path based 		control, making the system more transparent so it can be independently verified.